maggiemachuca/maggiemachuca/README.md

 # <a href="https://www.linkedin.com/in/maggiemachuca/">Maggie Machuca</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm passionate about IT and Cybersecurity and thrive on solving real-world challenges through hands-on, technical projects.
+I enjoy diving into the evolving security landscape and finding ways to strengthen systems and processes.

+My portfolio showcases a range of IT and security projects: from infrastructure setup, ticketing workflows, to front-end tools that visualize core networking concepts.
+These projects reflect my commitment to learning, as well as my drive to enhance security operations through practical experience.

+I'm also actively building my knowledge through industry-recognized certifications.
+Below, you'll find both completed certifications and those I’m currently pursuing.

 ## 👩‍💻 Information Technology Projects
 <ins>Active Directory</ins>